Adolf Engström: Studies and early career

 Engström graduated from Helsinki Swedish Normal Lyceum in 1874 and continued his studies in Helsinki Polytechnic School and graduated Mechanical Engineer in 1877.
 He wanted to gain abroad useful practical experience abroad, which he could later use for developing his home country.
 Engström first worked for Motala Engineering Works in Sweden as draftsman, and then in Germany for Hannoversche Maschinenbau AG and Hohenzollern Locomotive Works.
 He went next to England, where he worked for Beyer, Peacock & Company in Manchester.
 Engström's following step was the United States; he worked for Pennsylvania Railroad's Altoona Works.

 State Railways

 In 1884 Engström returned to Finland, for State Railways, to take part in a locomotive project.
-The target was to design a locomotive suitable for Oulu railway; it should be firewood compatible and also stronger and more fuel efficient, than a type used on Nikolaistad railway.
+The target was to design a locomotive suitable for Oulu railway; it should be firewood compatible and also stronger and more fuel efficient, than a type used on Nikolaistad (Vaasa) railway.
 Engström redesigned the firebox and made the structure more robust.
 This locomotive type was produced total 104 units.

 After the Oulu railway was built, Engström continued in Savonian and Karelian railway projects.
 He worked for State Railways until 1889.

 Engström returned to State Railways for 1895–1900 to work as engineering workshop manager's assistant.